niess/mulder/docs/source/flux.rst

    >>> assert_allclose(flux1a, flux1, rtol=5E-02)

-Note that in the discrete case, the :py:meth:`~mulder.Fluxmeter.flux` method also returns an error estimate (:python:`sigma1`) on the local flux, determined from the sample variance.
+Note that in the discrete case, the :py:meth:`~mulder.Fluxmeter.flux` method also returns an error estimate (:python:`sigma1`) on the flux, determined from the sample variance.

 Mixed mode